wprashed/tracepilot-for-wordpress/readme.txt

 The plugin records user and system activity, highlights suspicious patterns, offers diagnostics for common site issues, and provides a clear export workflow for compliance or troubleshooting.

-= Core features =
+= Features =

-* Activity logging for logins, settings changes, content updates, plugin and theme actions, and other tracked events.
+* 🧾 Activity audit log: Track key user and system actions such as logins, content edits, option changes, and software lifecycle events.
-* Modern dashboard with charts, summaries, and recent event visibility.
+* ✍️ Content change tracking: Record post/page updates, publishes, unpublishes, trash/restore operations, and deletions with context.
+* 🧩 Plugin and theme lifecycle: Log activation, deactivation, installs, deletes, and updates for faster change attribution.
-* Searchable log stream with filters for severity, role, action, date range, and multisite context.
+* 🔎 Search and filters: Quickly find events by text search, severity, role, action key, date range, and site context (multisite).
-* Log detail view with timeline context and response actions.
+* 📊 Admin dashboard: A modern dashboard view with summaries and quick access to recent activity.
+* 🧰 Diagnostics scanner: Run site checks (PHP, cron, REST health, DB/table signals, server limits) and see a health score and issues.
+* 🧪 Conflict detection signals: Identify potential hook collisions and generate a binary split-test plan.
+* 🛡️ Safe mode debugging: Temporarily disable selected plugins only for your admin session so visitors are unaffected.
+* 🔔 Real alert channels: Route alerts to Email, generic webhooks, Slack, Discord, and Telegram.
-* Threat detection tools for suspicious logins, file changes, and privilege-related events.
+* 🧩 Threat review workflow: Flag suspicious patterns (failed logins, unusual logins, file integrity signals) and review them in admin.
-* Diagnostics scanner with issue explanations, safe mode debugging, timeline, and change correlation.
-* Software vulnerability intelligence settings for Wordfence, Patchstack, and WPScan integrations.
-* File integrity baseline and scan tools.
+* 🧬 File integrity: Build a baseline for core/plugin/theme files and scan for new, deleted, or modified files.
+* 🧠 Vulnerability intelligence: Configure Wordfence, Patchstack, and WPScan lookups for installed plugins/themes/core.
-* Export tools for CSV, JSON, XML, and plain-text report output.
+* 📤 Exports: Download logs as CSV, JSON, XML, or a plain-text report for incident review.
+* 🧹 Retention and suppression: Reduce noise with excluded actions, suppressed severities, and per-action retention rules.
-* Privacy-oriented controls for IP anonymization, context redaction, and user log export/delete helpers.
+* 🔐 Privacy and GDPR guardrails: IP anonymization, UI masking, context redaction keys, and per-user export/delete tools.
+* 🌐 Multisite support: When used in multisite/network admin, aggregate logs across sites and filter by site.

 = Built for administrators =